-Senator BLUMENTHAL: Thank you.
+BLUMENTHAL: Thank you.
 Thank you, Mr. Chairman.
-Thank you for convening this bipartisan hearing into a very, very important topic.
-Moldova certainly is of strategic importance, although many Americans-I am tempted to say most Americans do not appreciate how important it is.
-I apologize if I am going to be repeating some of what you may have already said.
+And thank you for convening this bipartisan hearing into a very, very important topic.
+Moldova certainly is of strategic importance, although many Americans - I'm tempted to say most Americans - don't appreciate how important it is.
+And I apologize if I'm going to be repeating some of what you may have already said.

-I am interested in knowing what the degree of infiltration is by Russia in terms of numbers of troops.
+But I'm interested in knowing what the degree of infiltration is by Russia in terms of numbers of troops.
 I understand the energy sources have been largely separated.
 Militarily and economically, what is the degree of Russian influence, infiltration, perhaps dominance in some areas?

-Mr. BISCHOF: Since Russia launched its invasion of Ukraine last year, we have not seen any immediate Russian military threat to Moldova.
-Obviously, we are in constant communication with our Moldovan counterparts, and to the extent possible we share information with them on a regular basis.
+BISCHOF: So since Russia launched its invasion of Ukraine last year, we have not seen any immediate Russian military threat to Moldova.
+Obviously, we're in constant communication with our Moldovan counterparts, and to the extent possible we share information with them on a regular basis.
 There has been violations of Moldovan airspace by the Russians to launch missile attacks, which is an unacceptable risk and demonstrates blatant disrespect for Moldovan sovereign territory.
-We are firmly committed to supporting Moldova as its-as it has its own constitutional neutrality, but also its own sovereignty and territorial integrity.
-I think that the greater challenges we have are their malign influence, Russia's malign influence and destabilization efforts, which they have done for years.
+We're firmly committed to supporting Moldova as its - as it has its own constitutional neutrality, but also its own sovereignty and territorial integrity.
+I think that the greater challenges we have are their malign influence, Russia's malign influence and destabilization efforts, which they've done for years.

-Senator BLUMENTHAL: Those destabilization efforts would consist of disinformation and cyber?
+BLUMENTHAL: And those destabilization efforts would consist of disinformation and cyber?
 Maybe you can elaborate a little bit.

-Mr. 1BISCHOF: Sure.
+BISCHOF: Sure.
 On that, mostly what we see are in they involve weaponizing corruption to further its own goals.
 Russia pushes its narrative by supporting influence agents and simultaneously takes advantage of corruption to advance its own interests.
-As I said, it is had a long history of this malign influence both in Moldova and across the region.
-We have worked very closely with our Moldova counterparts to build resilience among them and to counter these longer-term effects by Russia to undermine the democratic institutions.
+As I said, it's had a long history of this malign influence both in Moldova and across the region.
+We've worked very closely with our Moldova counterparts to build resilience among them and to counter these longer-term effects by Russia to undermine the democratic institutions.

-Senator BLUMENTHAL: In terms of airspace, do they have any realistic way to stop the Russians?
-How important strategically is it for the Russians to be using that airspace for their missiles?
+BLUMENTHAL: In terms of airspace, do they have any realistic way to stop the Russians?
+And how important strategically is it for the Russians to be using that airspace for their missiles?

-Mr. BISCHOF: I think perhaps in this venue, there is only so much I can say.
-I would be happy to come and brief separately on that for you.
-I think as far as the violations of airspace, I probably ought to leave it there for now.
+BISCHOF: I think perhaps in this venue, there's only so much I can say.
+I'd be happy to come and brief separately on that for you.
+But I think as far as the violations of airspace, I probably ought to leave it there for now.

-Senator BLUMENTHAL: Is that an area where the United States should be more directly involved?
+BLUMENTHAL: Is that an area where the United States should be more directly involved?

-Mr. BISCHOF: I think that we are doing what we can on the airspace issue.
-I think, again, this might be better for a separate venue.
+BISCHOF: I think that we are doing what we can on the airspace issue.
+But I think, again, this might be better for a separate venue.

-Senator BLUMENTHAL: In terms of corruption, I know you have talked about this before, is there more that the United States can be doing to help?
+BLUMENTHAL: And in terms of corruption, I know you've talked about this before, is there more that the United States can be doing to help?
 I know that we are providing help in anticorruption measures, but is there more that we can be doing?

-Mr. BISCHOF: Absolutely.
-You know, the best part is that we are partnering with a country that has this as a priority, to fight against corruption.
-They have made significant progress.
-Our Bureau of INL and USAID are supporting Moldova's multistage vetting process to improve integrity within the justice sector, including prosecutors, judges, and their oversight bodies.
+BISCHOF: Absolutely.
+And, you know, the best part is that we're partnering with a country that has this as a priority, to fight against corruption.
+And they've made significant progress.
+So our Bureau of INL and USAID are supporting Moldova's multistage vetting process to improve integrity within the justice sector, including prosecutors, judges, and their oversight bodies.
 This process has occasionally encountered vested interests seeking to maintain the status quo, but Moldova continues to implement the necessary reforms.